henriksommerfeld/blog-hugo/content/article/2024-02-07-kyria/index.md

 ## Not building the Kyria (Update)

 Since I originally published this post, the [Halcyon Kyria][10] has been released.
 I would strongly recommend that version over the previous ones.
-It doesn't require the buyer to solder and solves a bunch of issues as described in [Thomas Baart's Winter 2024 blog post][11].
+It doesn't require you to solder and solves a bunch of issues as described in [Thomas Baart's Winter 2024 blog post][11].
 To be honest, I never got my Kyria rev3 to work reliably (all keys).
 I had several {{<ESD />}} incidents, other family members unplugged the {{<TRRS />}} cable etc. I replaced parts, but finally just gave up.
 The Halcyon version uses USB-C instead of TRRS and comes pre-soldered.

 A tip for anyone interested in a low-profile Kyria is to get convex key caps for the thumb keys.
 I find it a lot more comfortable.